mnordsletten/includeos.github.io/_posts/2017-03-21-includeos-on-google-compute-engine.markdown

 This will create a new file called `IncludeOS_example.grub.img`.

+(If you are using macOS, the `boot -g` option is not available.
+Instead, you can [use a Docker container to add the GRUB bootloader](https://github.com/includeos/includeos-docker-images#adding-a-grub-bootloader-to-your-service).)

 Then you need to prepare your image for uploading.
 It is important to follow [GCE's naming requirements](https://cloud.google.com/compute/docs/images/import-existing-image).
 The disk image must be named `disk.raw` and it has to be uploaded inside a tar.gz file that uses gzip compression, so create a file with the correct name and add it to a new tar.gz archive:

 ```shell_session
 $ cp IncludeOS_example.grub.img disk.raw
 $ tar -zcf includeos_image.tar.gz disk.raw
 ```

+(If you are using macOS, it is *imperative* that you use **GNU tar**, not the default (BSD) tar that is included with macOS.
+You can install GNU tar using Homebrew: `brew install gnu-tar`, and substitute `gtar` for `tar` in the above command.)

 ## Using the web interface